npryce/adr-tools/README.md

         adr init

-    This will create the first ADR recording that you are using ADRs to record architectural decisions and linking to Michael Nygard's article on the subject.
+    This will create the first ADR recording that you are using ADRs to record architectural decisions and linking to [Michael Nygard's article on the subject][ADRs].

 2. Create a new ADR